studio photography – lingerie photo shoot

 I used the other Profoto D1 head as a background light to give that slight gradient there to the background.
-This light wasn’t diffused, but had a Profoto 10 degree grid (B&H) on it.
-This grid, connected to the flash-head with a Profoto 7″ reflector (B&H), is there to control the light from this flash-head.
+This light wasn’t diffused, but had a Profoto 7″ Grid Reflector (vendor) with a Profoto 10-degree Honeycomb Grid (vendor) to control the light from this flash-head.

 Similarly, I used my Profoto 600R kit as a third light, which acted as the rim-light on her.
 This too had a 10 degree grid on it to minimize spill light.

 And there you have it.
 A straight-forward setup that gives interesting, slightly moody light on Carly Erin.

 Similar to the vintage photo session Sarah R, and the urban photo-session with Molly K, I used a home-brew recipe in Radlab, to make the image pop with more contrast and add warm tone to the B&W image.